dddrrreee/cs140e-25win/labs/16-fat32-readonly/README.md

 ------------------------------------------------------------------------
 ***Note***:
-  - hello-fixed.bin is linked at `0x90000` but the checked in test `code/tests/2-fat32-jump.c` assumes it's linked at `0x10000000`.
-    You'll have to update the assertion in `2-fat32-jump.c` from:

-            assert(addr == 0x100000f0);

-    to:

-            assert(addr == 0x90000);

-    To see what is going on: In the `hello-fixed` directory look at the `memmap.fixed` linker script and the list file produced by compiling `hello-fixed.list` to see how the code is laid out.
-Look at the code addresses in the list file and compare them to the linker script.

-    Note that the README below is for a harder version of the lab where you'd modify the linker script.
+  - The README below is for a harder version of the lab where you'd modify the linker script.
 Currently we just give you everything for `hello-f.bin` --- you can just compile and copy it to the SDcard.
 You can compute its hash by running the